 Duntov understood, perhaps better than anyone, that the 427ci V8’s aggressive design presented the ideal platform for modification.
 With the addition of an exceedingly aggressive camshaft, the implementation of an increased compression ratio, and the fitment of a larger carburetor, the outrageously powerful L88 was born.

-L88 427CI Technical Specs and Configurations
+L88 427CI Specifications and Technical Configurations

 The 427 cubic-inch L88 utilized the same engine block like all other big-blocks within its series.
 Inside this block, resided a forged steel cross-drilled crankshaft, which was of a four-bolt main construction.
 Attached to this crank, were forged shop-peened connecting rods, which were secured with 7/16” bolts.